imgag/ngs-bits/doc/GSvar/igv_integration.md

 ## FAQ

+### Why are reads colored sometimes

+Colored reads normally mean that the insert size of the read lies outside the expected insert size interval.
+More information can be found at in the [IGV documentation](https://software.broadinstitute.org/software/igv/interpreting_insert_size).

 ### IGV does not open
 Follow these instructions, if only the black console window of IGV but not the actual application opens.